NucciTheBoss/roar_bash_scripting_tutorial/README.md

 # Examples

 These are the example bash scripts that I will be using throughout the Bash Scripting Tips and Tricks presentation.
 I will have a lot of examples here because I want to show off the absolute power of the bash shell.
 Feel free to use these scripts as point of reference for when you're developing your own bash scripts!
+You can find the example bash script in the `examples` directory of this repository.

 **Note:** All the scripts that I have written for the presentation are licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html)